US History Student Notes

 • The NWP prioritized the passage of a constitutional amendment ensuring women's suffrage throughout the United States.

-• NWP and NAWSA (National American Woman Suffrage Association) work together
+• NWP and NAWSA (National American Woman Suffrage Association) worked together.

-• By 1914 women won right to vote in territory of Alaska and 11 states.
-They spent next three years keeping pressure on Eastern states.
-3 yrs later it won women voting rights in 8 additional states
+• By 1914 women won the right to vote in the territory of Alaska and 11 states.
+They spent the next three years keeping pressure on Eastern states.
+3 years later it won women voting rights in 8 additional states.

 National Labor Relations Act